BKP: An R Package for Beta Kernel Process Modeling: Examples using BKP

-Figure~\ref{fig:BKP_spiral} presents the predictive mean and variance surfaces of the class probabilities.
-The upper left panel shows that the BKP model accurately captures the intricate spiral structure, with smoothly varying predicted probabilities that delineate the nonlinear decision boundary.
-The upper right panel displays the associated predictive uncertainty, which is highest near the boundary regions between the spirals.
+Figure~\ref{fig:BKP_spiral} presents the posterior mean and variance surfaces of the class probabilities.
+The upper-left panel shows that the BKP model captures the intricate spiral structure, with smoothly varying posterior mean probabilities that delineate the nonlinear decision boundary.
+The upper-right panel displays the corresponding posterior variance, which is generally larger near the boundary regions between the spirals.
 Circles and crosses indicate training observations from the two respective classes.
-These results illustrate the capacity of BKP to flexibly model complex classification boundaries while providing coherent uncertainty quantification.
+These results illustrate the ability of BKP to model complex classification boundaries while providing model-based posterior uncertainty summaries.